-- A tax break for income from 401(k) plans, pensions, annuities, and some other sources. - An increase in the earned income credit. - An increase in the statewide property-tax relief credit (Form RI-1040H). - A filing deadline of April 17, 2018.
+- An inflation adjustment performed by the Division by statute means that more taxpayers will be eligible for the tax break for income from Social Security benefits. - An increase in the statewide property-tax relief credit (Form RI-1040H). - A filing deadline of April 15, 2019.